VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Towns are not limited to print products to provide access to current, accurate tax map information.
 Many towns also contract for custom web applications that display digital parcel data in a web map along with CAMA card integration for all properties.
 Tied with the underlying, dynamic data sources, these web map applications provide citizens access to current information.
 For towns that do not individually contract for custom map applications, the [Vermont Parcel Viewer](https://maps.vcgi.vermont.gov/ParcelViewer/) provides access to best-available parcel data statewide and [offers much of the same functionality](https://github.com/VCGI/documentation/blob/main/parcelviewer4/User_Guide.md).

-Tailoring updated contract guidance reflective of the above and more will depend on the jurisdiction ultimately responsible for tax assessments (see [section 2.3: Implementation](#23-implementation)). jurisdiction

 ![BarreCity_CAI_WebApp01](https://github.com/user-attachments/assets/95343fbf-8e25-414d-b9c4-3854bcd8d3cd)
 **Figure 16: Municipal Parcel Web Map Application.** *Some towns contract for additional services such as web maps that display CAMA data for all properties.*